vsramalwan/sample-monorepo/README.md

 # Sample Monorepo

-React-based sample monorepo using Nx, PNPM and typescript
+React-based sample monorepo using Nx and PNPM.

 ### PNPM as package manager